9mil-craftsman/UFH/README.md

-This mod lets you kill all the niggers amongst other things managed by the anarcho-syndicalist commune of v2g
+This mod lets you kill all the [REDACTED] amongst other things managed by the anarcho-syndicalist commune of v2g

 please contribute whatever you want since this mod doesnt actually do anything yet